 Green Flag Award

-Priory Country Park is one of five Bedford Borough Council managed parks which has been awarded a Green Flag.
+Priory Country Park is one of five Bedford Borough Council managed parks that has been awarded a Green Flag.
 The Green Flag Award scheme recognises quality parks and open spaces in the UK and around the world.